 Handwork With Ms. Maggie

 As the children begin crossing over from childhood to adolescence during the 4th grade year, the primary focus of handwork is to awaken an appreciation for form and to strengthen fine motor skills through embroidery and cross stitch.
-We will begin Class 4 learning basic embroidery stitches and techniques to make an embroidery scissors case and a needle book.
+We will begin the year learning basic embroidery stitches and techniques to make an embroidered needle book and scissors pouch.
 Next, we will work with color theory, color conversation between two color families, and creating a symmetrical form to embroider onto a handwork bag.
-The students will continue working with color theory and symmetry to create a beautiful, unique design on a pencil case.
-They will use a watercolor painting as a mirror image pattern for a cross stitch pencil case.
-When the cross stitch is finished, the students will learn to hand sew a zipper, backing, and lining to the pencil case.
-Symmetry and color theory will continue as the students design their final project for Class 4, a cross stitch pin cushion.
-The students will use their experience of making the pencil case to carefully consider their color pattern for the pin cushion, stitching the lightest color in the center.
+The students will continue working with color theory and symmetry to create a beautiful unique design on a cross stitch pin cushion.
+The students will carefully consider their color pattern for the pin cushion, stitching the lightest color in the center.
 The stitched form will duplicate and mirror itself in all directions, including diagonally.
 This process develops pattern recognition and sharpens eye hand coordination.

 Eurythmy Inspired Movement With Ms. Tiffany

 The theme of the fourth grade is “We are here; we work hard; we are humans.
 Apollonisians.”
 We will work hard!
 This year will we will dive deeper into the eurythmy gestures and what they mean.
 When we walk forms; we do it always facing towards the front of the room, which brings about spatial awareness.
-We will work with rhythmic principles like basic tone gestures, intervals of third and fifth, basic C-major scale, as well as, beat, rhythm, and pitch.
+We will work with rhythmic principles like basic tone gestures, as well as, beat, rhythm, and pitch.
 For copper rod exercises, we bring a mix of basic rod exercises for a light mood, and intermediate exercises which take work and concentration.

 American Sign Language with Ms. Rebecca

-Under the direction of amazing Ms. Daniela, we will be learning vocabulary in ASL that supports their main lessons.
-Some of these will include vocabulary and conversations surrounding map making, kingdoms of nature, and math terminology.
+Grade 3 will be learning vocabulary in ASL surrounding map making, kingdoms of nature, and math terminology.
 In grade 4, children will begin to learn the grammar system of ASL by exploring prepositions, articles and pronouns.